 We knew it would be financially challenging, but in our hearts, it would be the best choice for our children.

-Emma is currently 4 months, and the goal is still to push it as far as we can.
+My daughter is currently 4 months, and the goal is still to push it as far as we can.
 In that little time, I’ve come to learn a great deal about myself, about my husband, and about our children.
 I’ve learned about what truly matters, and about the enormous strength of our little nucleus.

 This journey has come with tears of happiness and tears of exhaustion to say the least, but most of all with a grateful heart for having this incredible chance that many parents wish they had.